 Another strategy is to get licensed in a compact state.
-Compact states are states that have identified as part of the Interstate Medical Licensure Compact - an organization with the aim of making multi-state licensure more accessible and expedited.
+Compact states are states identified as part of the Interstate Medical Licensure Compact - an organization with the aim of making multi-state licensure more accessible and expedited.
 Getting licensed in one of the 24 compact states makes it easier to get licensed in the other compact states.
 This process is still tedious and can take time, but a reputable telehealth company should be able to help you navigate this process - and the wait is worth it if you plan to work in telemedicine long term.

 For more information, read our guide to multi-state licensure for telemedicine physicians.